MadrHacks/snakeCTF2023-Writeups/crypto/strongest-cipher/writeup.md

 Each polynomial has got 8 coefficients.
 The vector `e` is composed by two polynomials, then we will have to deal with 16 coefficients whose values are `0` or `1`.
 How many possibilities? $$2^{16}$$

-Then, it's straightforward performing an exhaustive search on the error vector.
+Then, it's straightforward to perform an exhaustive search on the error vector.
 For each possible vector `e'`, we can subtract `e'` from `b` and solve the linear system `A\times s = b - e'`.

 How to get the correct vector `s`?
 Indeed, we can obtain more than one solution.
 Therefore, we can simply use the decryption function as an oracle.
 If the decrypted message (each byte has been encrypted separately) contains the word `snakeCTF`, we just got the correct vector `s`.